antimof/UxPlay/README.md

 You need a C/C++ compiler with the standard development libraries installed.
 Make sure that cmake>=3.4.1 and pkgconfig are also installed: "apt-get-install cmake pkgconfig".
-In a terminal window, change directories to the UxPlay directory of the downloaded source code, then do
+In a terminal window, change directories to the source directory of the downloaded source code ("UxPlay-master" for zipfile downloads, "UxPlay" for "git clone" downloads), then do

 1. `sudo apt-get install libssl-dev libplist-dev libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad`
 2. `sudo apt-get install gstreamer1.0-vaapi` (For Intel graphics, but not nVidia graphics)
 3. `sudo apt-get install libx11-dev`  (for the "ZOOMFIX" X11_display name fix for screen-sharing with e.g.,  ZOOM)
-4. `mkdir build`
-5. `cd build`
-6. `cmake ..`      (or "`cmake -DZOOMFIX=ON ..`" to get a screen-sharing fix to
-make X11 mirror display windows visible to screen-sharing applications such as Zoom, see below).
+4. `cmake` (or "`cmake -DZOOMFIX=ON`" to get a screen-sharing fix to make X11 mirror display windows visible to screen-sharing applications such as Zoom, see below).
-7. `make`
+5. `make`
-8. `sudo make install`
+6. `sudo make install`

 Run uxplay in a terminal window.

-***Troubleshooting***:  "cmake [-DZOOMFIX=ON] .." should create the Build files in the directory ("build") that it runs in.
-The source directory above it ("..", no space between the dots) should only contain the files downloaded.
-In particular, it must not contain a "CMakeCache.txt" which would be there if cmake had previously been run in the source directory by mistake.

 **Note libplist-dev and (for ZOOMFIX) libx11-dev are new dependencies.**